-- Select the mode for specifying the datum - Click the desired element with the mouse: The TNC indicates possible locations for datums on the selected element with stars - Click on the star you want to select as the datum.
-The TNC sets the datum symbol to the selected location.
+- Select the mode for specifying the datum - Click the desired element with the mouse: The TNC indicates possible locations for datums on the selected element with stars - Click the star you want to select as reference point.
+The TNC sets the reference-point symbol to the selected location.
 If the selected element is too small, then use the zoom function.